Free coaching with Henley Business School

 13. If I have other questions, who can I ask?

-If you have a question please do contact Jenny Berry.
+If you have any questions question please email our Director of Leadership and Governance, Jenny Berry.
 If you are unhappy with anything that happens during the coaching process, again please contact Jenny.